 Comprehensive Needs Assessment 4

 Demographics 4

 Student Learning 5

 School Processes & Programs 7

 Perceptions 8

 Priority Problem Statements 10

 Comprehensive Needs Assessment Data Documentation 11

 Goals 13

-Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2021.
+Goal 1: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2022.
 14

-Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2019 to 2021.
-19
+Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2019 to 2022.
+15

-Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2019 to 2021.
-23
+Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2019 to 2022.
+17

-Goal 4: The Plano ISD Counseling Department is committed to the delivery of comprehensive services that meets the needs of all students and supports the district vision and mission.
-25
+21-22 SBIC 18

-20-21 SBIC Committee 26
+Campus Funding Summary 19

-Addendums 27
+Addendums 20